SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

   The *new name* consists of a string literal.

-  You can use the ``renamed`` argument in conjunction with the ``unavailable`` argument and a type alias declaration to indicate to clients of your code that a declaration has been renamed.
-For example, this is useful when the name of a declaration is changed between releases of a framework or library.
+  You can apply the ``available`` attribute with the ``renamed`` and ``unavailable`` arguments to a type alias declaration, as shown below, to indicate that the name of a declaration changed between releases of a framework or library.
+  This combination results in a compile-time error that the declaration has been renamed.

   .. testcode:: renamed1
      :compile: true